 Lear fell to Sharon for a duck before Thomas and Watmough added a painstakingly slow 21 for the second wicket.
-It turned out to be one of the higher points of the innings as an inspired four-wicket spell from Sharon, with some assistance from Verco, saw England Women reeling at 28 for six.
+It turned out to be one of the higher points of the innings as an inspired 4-wicket spell from Sharon, with some assistance from Verco, saw England Women reeling at 28 for 6.

 The Australian stroll

 Despite the meagre target, Hullah started in dramatic fashion, clean bowling Lorraine Hill for two and trapping Hills leg-before for a duck.
-With the score on six for two, Janette Tredrea (two years younger to her sister Sharon) walked out to join her captain (and wicket-keeper) Margaret Jennings.
+With the score on 6 for 2, Janette Tredrea (two years younger to her sister Sharon) walked out to join her captain (and wicket-keeper) Margaret Jennings.

-Fitzsimmons’ two-wicket haul had taken her to seven in the tournament as she finished a wicket ahead of Sharon Tredrea and Pat Carrick; Jennings, on the other hand, edged past Bevege’s 126 at the very end and ended with a single run ahead of the New Zealander.
+Fitzsimmons’ 2-wicket haul had taken her tally to 7 in the tournament; she finished a wicket ahead of Sharon Tredrea and Pat Carrick; Jennings, on the other hand, edged past Bevege’s 126 at the very end and ended with a single run ahead of the New Zealander.